It bothered James Roche that his 39-year-old girlfriend had a past sexual relationship with 73-year-old Ronald Evans, according to state police.

 According to criminal complaints, state police at Shickshinny received a call from Crawford’s mother, Moya Linde, at 12:40 p.m.
 Wednesday telling them that Crawford and Roche stole her car and her credit card and that they were on their way to kill Ronald Evans, after which they planned to flee to Philadelphia.

 About 28 minutes later, police arrived at Evans’ residence at 71 Sunset Lake Road in Hunlock Township and found Ronald Evans lying on his back on the rear deck, dead, with an apparent gunshot wound to his chest.
-Inside, they found Jeffery Evans face down, dead, in the hallway, with multiple gunshot wounds, court papers state.
+Inside the home, they found Jeffery Evans face down, dead, in the hallway, with multiple gunshot wounds, court papers state.

 On Wednesday afternoon, Emory Kocher, of Kingston, sat in his minivan with his wife in the parking lot of Northwest Area Intermediate School, just down the road from the Evans residence, waiting to talk with state police.

-Kocher told a reporter that Ronald “Barney” Evans was his best friend.
-He said he was anxious to learn what state police would tell him and was concerned about Evans because of recent threats he said Evans had received.
+Kocher told a reporter that Ronald “Barney” Evans was his best friend, and he was anxious to learn what state police would tell him, and concerned about him (Evans) because of recent threats he said Evans had received.

 Informed that Evans and his son had been shot to death, Kocher and his wife broke into tears.

 “The old man asked me to get him a gun the other day.
 He said the boyfriend threatened to shoot him.
 Barney said the guy put a gun to his head because (Evans) was seeing his girlfriend, Holly,” Kocher said.

 Later Wednesday, police interviewed an individual, unidentified in court papers, who told them Crawford began to date Roche about two years ago, and shortly after that, Crawford told Roche about her previous relationship with Evans.